-Liquidity risk is the risk that the Company will not be able to meet its financial liabilities on due dates.
-The responsibility for managing liquidity risk is handled by the Company's management which carries out a plan of managing financial and liquidity risks for the short, medium and long terms according to the Company's needs.
+management which carries out a plan of managing financial and liquidity risks for the short, medium and long terms according to the Company's needs.
 The Company manages the liquidity risk by carrying out current financial forecasts.

 The Company holds cash and other financial instruments with various financial institutions in Israel and in additional countries in which the Group operates.
-The Group's policy as a borrower of credit is an action that is subject to the limitations of the financing agreement with the banks.
+The Group's policy as a borrower of credit is operations that are subject to the limitations of the financing agreement with the banks.

-As at December 31, 2016 the cash balance amounted to US 1,354 thousand dollars.
+As at December 31, 2017 the cash balance amounted to US 1,220 thousand dollars.